eclipse-openj9/openj9/buildenv/jenkins/README.md

 - You can request a PR build to do compile or compile & test
 - Current supported test levels are sanity & extended
-- Current supported test groups are functional & system
+- Current supported test groups are functional, openjdk & system
 - Current available platforms are
     - Linux on x86-64
         - Spec: x86-64_linux